 No. You must enter individually.

 Do I have to work with a professor?

 No, but it is encouraged.
 They can provide valuable feedback about your entry before you submit it.

 Who do I contact if I have questions or want to be added to the mailing list for updates?

-Please send an email to Nicole Marshall at email@example.com.
+Please send an email to Amanda Hassler at firstname.lastname@example.org.